Episode 26: Should I Only Use A Rated Annuity Companies?

 Obviously, you want a solvency ratio over $100.

-Risk-Based Capital are formulas derived under the NAIC models.
+Risk-Based Capital is a formula derived under the NAIC models.
 In a nutshell, the RBC measures the amount of capital required to meet different elements of risk, including asset, interest rate, insurance, and business risk(s).
 A company reporting total adjusted capital of 200% or more is considered within acceptable levels.
 RBC ratios of 300-350% are common in the industry.
-Companies whose RBC ratios fall below 200% fall under regulatory controls by the state insurance departments.
+The companies whose RBC ratios fall below 200% fall under regulatory controls by the state insurance departments.

 So, what is the verdict?
 Should I only use a life insurance policy or an annuity from an A-Rated Company?